We all asked ourselves:

 Diamonds have for decades been known to be the hardest and strongest precious stone on the earth up until recently when scientists discovered Q carbon which they say is stronger than diamond.

 Diamonds are crafted from carbon which has been subjected to intense pressure and heat.
-Such heat and pressure can only be discovered in eighty seven to a hundred and twenty of the mantle of the earth.
-They are as a matter of fact created during the time-frame of a 1-3.3 billion years.
+Such heat and pressure can only be discovered in eighty-seven to a hundred and twenty of the mantles of the earth.
+They are as a matter of fact created during the timeframe of a 1-3.3 billion years.

 How Strong is Diamond?